mikerae/logging-in-game/README.md

 ### LumberJackie still showing on some tiles when New Game is selected
 #### Unresolved
 IF the game is restarted with Lumber Jackie not at the Log Camp, her image remains at the start of a new game.
-### CurrentTile becomes undefined in harvestForest
-#### Unresolved
-After 2 or more calls of harvestForest currentTile becomes undefined.
-This could be caused by something in move(), and/or a consequence of event listeners not being removed properly.
 ### Screen navigation buttons not working after code testing and clean up
 #### Unresolved